oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

         'update',
         'watch',
       ]
-  # These permissions are necessary for halyard to operate.
+  # These permissions are necessary for Halyard to operate.
 We use this role also to deploy Spinnaker itself.
   - apiGroups: ['']
     resources: ['services/proxy', 'pods/portforward']
     verbs: